MicrosoftDocs/memdocs/windows-365/enterprise/gpu-cloud-pc.md

 For more information about how to choose your GPU configuration, see [Announcing Windows 365 GPU-enabled Cloud PCs now in Public Preview](https://aka.ms/w365/gpu/blog).

-## Registry keys
+## Registry keys and drivers on GPU Cloud PCs

+Registry keys are automatically set during the provisioning process.

-Registry keys and supported drivers are automatically installed on GPU-enabled Cloud PCs as part of the provisioning process.
-You don't need to manually install registry keys.
+Supported drivers are automatically installed as part of the provisioning process.
+You don't need to manually install drivers.

 ## In public preview

 The GPU offerings are in [public preview](../public-preview.md).
 During this time, GPU offerings are available:

 - Through a limited application process using [this form](https://aka.ms/win365gpu).
+Select customers will get private access to purchase licenses, after which they can use the normal [provisioning policy process](create-provisioning-policy.md) to create GPU-enabled Cloud PCs.
+For more information about licensing, see [Windows 365 Licensing](https://www.microsoft.com/licensing/product-licensing/windows-365).
 - For Windows 365 Enterprise only.
 - In the following regions:
   - East US